Our collection of Boats and Engines

 This 1957 Sid Craft A/B is nearly all original.
 The only thing changed is the fabric cover and the red paint.
 We bought this boat from Len Lupton who not long ago was building reproduction Sid Crafts.
 This boat is originally from Long Island New York.
 The boat had been in storage for nearly 40 years and is in suprisingly good condition.
 The fuel tank is a rare Quincy Welding tank that originally was purchased with the Mark 20H Quincy modified engine and raced on this boat.

 This engine also bought from Len is a numbers matching Mark 20H that has been modified by Quincy Welding.
-It has a Carter Model N carb., converted to Alky, stacks, reworked Spark advance, Quincy pistions etc. The engine and boat were used by David Christner in 1959 at Lakeland, Florida going faster than anyone else in B. (Boat and Motor can be purchased together for $11,000 plus shipping)
+It has a Carter Model N carb., converted to Alky, stacks, reworked Spark advance, Quincy pistions etc. The engine and boat were used by David Christner in 1959 at Lakeland, Florida going faster than anyone else in B. We have sold this rig, thanks Mark S

 A 44 CI D motor and a Merc 700 on an H tower with a Speedmaster foot.
 (SOLD)

 Our second 55H, a numbers matching engine found in Wisconsin.